-The unaudited pro forma consolidated balance sheet as of December 31, 2019 presents the consolidated financial position of MediaAlpha, Inc. after giving pro forma effect to the offering reorganization and as further adjusted for this offering and the contemplated use of the net proceeds from this offering as described under "The reorganization of our corporate structure" and "Use of proceeds" as if such transactions occurred as of the balance sheet date.
+The unaudited pro forma consolidated balance sheet as of June 30, 2020 presents the consolidated financial position of the Company after giving pro forma effect to the offering reorganization and as further adjusted for this offering and the contemplated use of the net proceeds from this offering as described under "The reorganization of our corporate structure" and "Use of proceeds" as if such transactions occurred as of the balance sheet date.

-The unaudited pro forma consolidated statements of operations for the year ended December 31, 2019 present the consolidated results of operations of MediaAlpha, Inc. after giving pro forma effect to the offering reorganization and as further adjusted for this offering as described under "The reorganization of our corporate structure" and "Use of proceeds" as if such transactions had occurred on January 1, 2019.
-The pro forma adjustments are based on available information and upon assumptions that our management believes are reasonable in order to reflect, on a pro forma basis, the impact of the offering reorganization, and as further adjusted for this offering, on the historical financial information of QuoteLab, LLC.
+The unaudited pro forma consolidated statements of operations for the six months ended June 30, 2020 and the year ended December 31, 2019 present the consolidated results of operations of the Company after giving pro forma effect to the offering reorganization and as further adjusted for this offering as described under "The reorganization of our corporate structure" and "Use of proceeds" as if such transactions had occurred on January 1, 2019.